 You and your ex-partner must share financial support for your children (‘child maintenance’).

 You also need to make arrangements for looking after your children.

 Agreeing these things is separate from doing legal paperwork to officially end your relationship.

 You need to divide your money and property.
 If you want this to be legally binding, you must apply to a court before finalising legal paperwork to divorce or end your civil partnership.

 Dividing money and property is different if you’re not married or in a civil partnership.

 Get a divorce to officially end your marriage.

 If you don’t want a divorce, you can:

 Get a legal separation instead if you want to live apart without ending the civil partnership.

-You can get advice and information about legal paperwork and making arrangements from:
+You can get advice about legal paperwork and making arrangements from: